vv9k/pkger/README.md

 steps = []
 ```

-Or a more complex one, all of the metadata fields can be added using declarative syntax
+Or a more complex one, all of the metadata fields can be added using declarative syntax:
 ```
 > pkger gen-recipe test --arch x86_64 --description "A very interesting package..." \
                         --provides test-bin --version 1.0.0 --build-depends curl make \